 We are a specialty retailer of natural stone and man-made tiles, setting and maintenance materials, and related accessories in the United States.
 We offer a wide selection of products, attractive prices, and exceptional customer service in an extensive showroom setting.
-As of March 31, 2018, we operated 140 stores in 31 states and the District of Columbia, with an average size of 20,200 square feet.
-We also sell our products on our website.
+As of September 30, 2018, we operated 140 stores in 31 states and the District of Columbia, with an average size of 20,200 square feet.